-We thought Teams is going to replace the emails, but surprisingly all copy of the chat conversations are stored in the Exchange mailbox to provide compliance support for Microsoft Teams!
-To hide the data from our eyes and avoid the surprise, the conversations are stored under a hidden folder named ‘Team chat’.
+We thought Teams is going to replace the emails, but surprisingly all copy of the chat conversations are automatically stored in the Exchange mailbox for compliance support for Microsoft Teams!
+To hide the data from our eyes and avoid the surprise, Microsoft stores the conversation under a hidden folder named ‘Team chat’.

-When chats are between two persons, the storage also needs to be secured like the chat.
+When chats are between two persons, we need to secure the storage like the chat.
 Since it is one-to-one chat, it is stored in individual user mailboxes of both the persons for the secured storage.

 How to find the One-to-One conversation?

-This Chat data can be discovered either by “Content Search” or “E-discovery” under Security and Compliance in the Admin center.
+You can discover the chat data either by “Content Search” or “E-discovery” under Security and Compliance in the Admin center.
 Here, I list the steps of content search.